react-querybuilder/react-querybuilder/packages/dnd/README.md

 ## @react-querybuilder/dnd

-Companion package for [react-querybuilder](https://npmjs.com/package/react-querybuilder) to enable drag-and-drop functionality.
+Augments [react-querybuilder](https://npmjs.com/package/react-querybuilder) with drag-and-drop functionality.

 To see this in action, check out the [`react-querybuilder` demo](https://react-querybuilder.js.org/react-querybuilder/#enableDragAndDrop=true).